Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part II

 {\bf (iii)} the identity component of the subgroup scheme of $G^\prime_{{\bf Z}_{(2)}}$ that fixes $\tilde\Mb$ is $G_{{\bf Z}_{(2)}}$.}

-We refer to the quadruple $(\tilde f,\tilde f^\prime,\tilde L,v)$ as a {\it hermitian orthogonal relative PEL situation}; such a relative situation is similar to (though different from) the relative PEL situations used in [17, Subsubsection 4.3.16 and \S6].
-Property (iii) surpasses the serious problem we mentioned in Subsection 1.1.
-In [19] we proved that if $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme, then we have $\Mn^{\rm n}=\Mn^{\rm s}$.
-By combining this result with the Basic Theorem we prove (unconditionally) that:
+We refer to the quadruple $(\tilde f,\tilde f^\prime,\tilde L,v)$ as a {\it hermitian orthogonal relative PEL situation} (it is similar to --though different from-- the {\it relative PEL situations} of [17, Subsubsect.
+4.3.16 and Sect.
+6]).
+Property (iii) is the key new ingredient that will allow us to go around the problem mentioned in Subsection 1.1 (i.e., to prove that the $O_{(v)}$-scheme $\Mn^{\rm n}$ is regular and formally smooth) as follows.
+If $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme, then the $O_{(v)}$-scheme $\Mn$ is regular and formally smooth and thus we have $\Mn=\Mn^{\rm n}$ (cf. [19, Thm.
+1.4 (b)]).
+By combining this result with the Basic Theorem we prove that: